St. Stephen’s Basilica

 About 8 500 people can get in the beautiful Neoclassical cathedral at the same time.

-Apart from its vastness, the Basilica offers some unique attractions:
+Apart from its vastness, the Basilica offers some unique attractions and programs:

 • It houses Hungary’s most sacred treasure, St. Stephen’s mummified right hand, the Szent Jobb (Holy Right Hand),